fireship-io/fireship.io/content/lessons/angular-elements-quick-start-guide/index.md

 ## Page Load Performance

 One of the main criticisms of Angular Elements has been the bundle size, which is around **60Kb** for a gzipped hello world.
 (1) The bundle size will decrease significantly when [Ivy](https://www.telerik.com/blogs/first-look-angular-ivy) lands in the near future.
-(2) You're getting the full power of Angular in that bundle, and (3) it does not have a significant impact on perf when you defer the script.
+(2) You're getting the full power of Angular in that bundle, and (3) it does not have a significant impact on performance when you defer the script.

 When you [defer](https://www.w3schools.com/tags/att_script_defer.asp) a script tag `<script defer src="elements.js">` it tells the browser to render the HTML first, then load the script - i.e no render blocking.
 This is crucial for static websites the use components because your top priority is getting the main content painted.
 After the first meaningful paint, your web components can kick in to add interactivity.